mramshaw/Node-Linting-and-Testing/README.md

 general thoughts on BDD & TDD frameworks.

-[Most of these tools may be used when developing with plain javascript as well as with javascript frameworks such as React.]
+[Most of these tools may be used when developing with plain javascript as well as with javascript frameworks such as React or Vue.]

 All of the main browsers have extensions that can verify javascript.
 When testing client-side javascript components, these are probably